 Make sure the home is adequately equipped for any disabilities or physical impairments your parents may have.
 The danger of falls is a major concern.
 According to the National Institute on Aging, six out of every ten falls happen at home, where they spend much of their time and tend to move around without thinking about safety.
 Many falls could be prevented by making simple changes in their living areas, as well as personal and lifestyle changes.

-Take steps to "fall-proof" the home, both inside and outdoors.
+Because falling is so common you should take steps to "fall-proof" the home, both inside and outdoors.
 To make their home safer:

 - remove or avoid safety hazards